-IACH CAR-T News – March
+IACH CAR-T News – April 2024

 Chimeric antigen receptor (CAR)-T cells are transforming the care of patients with hematologic and solid malignancies.
 The forthcoming applications for autoimmune and infectious diseases are at the forefront of translational research that may affect clinical practice.
 As part of our effort to promote good clinical practice and acquaint clinicians with these innovative therapy options, we are delighted to launch the first issue of IACH CAR-T News.
 Each month we will highlight exciting developments and publications related to CAR-T cell therapy.
 Our focus will be on findings that have potential clinical applications and will bring hematologists and oncologists up-to-date with changes in the field.